-Published Articles and Interviews
+Published Materials and Presentations

 John Gilvar moderates a panel discussion on Medical Respite Care at the 2020 Washington Conference on Ending Homelessness.
 He’s joined by Edward Thomas House Medical Respite Medical Director Dr. Leslie Enzian, Washington Health Care Authority Deputy Chief Medical Officer Dr. Charissa Fotinos, Ben Miksch of United Health Care.

 Today’s guest post — part of our continuing series on equity and COVID-19 — is authored by Rose Englert; Ben King, PhD, MPH; and John Gilvar, on behalf of the APHA Caucus on Homelessness.